rumpelsepp/mnotify/README.md

 First, create a login.

 Be aware to **always** use the complete matrix id including the domain, e.g. `@user:example.org`.
-`-p -` reads the password from stdin or interactively from the terminal.
+Without the `-p` flag, `mn` reads the password from stdin or interactively from the terminal.

 ```
-$ mn login -p - @user:example.org
+$ mn login @user:example.org
 ```

 The access token is stored in the system keyring.